How To Start A Credit Repair Business

 Recommended Affordable Software:

-Please Note: My recommendation is unbiased.
-I’m not receiving any compensation or affiliate benefits for suggesting these solutions.
-I’m a researcher, not a credit repair professional, but I do assist family and friends with their credit issues.
-For personal use, I’ve been using their Credit Letters Automation Personal version at $15 per month and have tested both their professional and White Label versions, which are excellent.
+Note: This recommendation is completely unbiased.
+I’m not receiving any compensation or affiliate benefits for endorsing this software.
+As a researcher, not a credit repair professional, I’ve been using their unbranded reseller DIY version for $197 per year to assist up to 10 of my family and friends.
+I have also tested both the professional and white-label versions, which are excellent for credit repair businesses.

 Other Software ranging from $100 to $399 per month